AssassinUKG/uGen/Readme.md

 uGen.py name managler is a Python command-line tool for generating variations of names and email addresses based on a configuration file.
 It provides a flexible way to generate a wide range of name and email variations, which can be useful for creating usernames or email addresses for a large number of users.

 Usage
 To use the uGen.py name managler, simply run the main.py script and provide the name to generate variations for using the -n or --name option.
 You can also specify a different configuration file using the -c or --config option, and a different email domain using the -e or --email-domain option.
+> You can also supply a suffix for emails only.

 Example usage: